sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-add-webcontent/cp-portal-cloud-foundry-add-webcontent.md

 1. Click the `JobCore` page from the **Pages** panel in the Pages editor.

-2. Click the **Header** section of the page - this is the section with `Menu Item 1, 2, 3`.
+2. Click the **Header** section of the page -- this is the section with `Menu Item 1, 2, 3`.

     As you click in the page section, editing icons become visible.
-Since the page template that you selected to create this page, contains a menu widget that you don't need for this specific site design, you are going to delete it by simply clicking the **Delete** icon.
+Since the page template that you selected to create this page contains a menu widget that you don't need for this specific site design, you are going to delete it by simply clicking the **Delete** icon.

     ![Delete menu](18a_delete_existing_menu.png)